JuliaData/DataFrames.jl/docs/src/man/basics.md

    8 │     7     35  male        3  rent              67
 ```

-We are swapping values of one column with other column:
+Below we are swapping values of one column with other column:

 ```jldoctest dataframe
 julia> transform(german, :Age => :Sex, :Sex => :Age) # swapping the value of `:Age` column with `:Sex` column